 "The LGBT Health Policy and Practice program has uniquely prepared me to combine my two passions — biomedical research and LGBT advocacy — to address health disparities affecting LGBT people.
 This certificate has provided me with formal training that is not available through any other program."

-The following requirements must be fulfilled: 12 credits in required courses and three 2-credit elective courses.
+18 credits, including 12 credits in required courses and 6 credits in elective courses.

-**Students may petition the Program Director to include other courses as electives.
-Electives should be graduate-level courses offered at GW that pertain to the LGBT population (specifically, not the broader minority population), physical or mental health with a focus on minority/underserved populations, or public policy with a focus on health and/or minority/underserved populations.
+1 Students may petition the program director to include other courses as electives.
+Electives should be graduate-level courses offered at GW that pertain to the LGBT population, physical or mental health with a focus on minority/underserved populations, or public policy with a focus on health and/or minority/underserved populations.